 27. Teach your expertise

-Organise some talks, classes or workshops based on your own expertise.
+Organise talks, classes or workshops based on your expertise.
 Great with social media?
 You'd be surprised how many people still can't get their heads around Twitter.
 Teach others and you could find they turn into customers.

 28. Guest blog